Serra-Technologies/serra/README.md

 # Serra
-Translate SQL to Optimized Spark
+Translate SQL to Object-Oriented Spark

 # Setup for running